Royal Parks Half Marathon 2021

 How we use your personal data

-Personal data provided to us will be used for the purpose or purposes outlined in any privacy notice in a transparent manner at the time of collection or registration where appropriate, in accordance with any preferences you express.
+Personal data provided to us will be used for the purpose or purposes outlined in any privacy notice in a transparent manner at the time of collection or registration where appropriate.
 If asked by regulatory or government authorities investigating suspected illegal activities, we may need to provide your personal data.

 - Confirm and verify your identify